axiom-crypto/old-governance-params-example/webapp/README.md

-# Autonomous Airdrop Webapp Example
+# Governance Parameters Webapp Example

-Be sure to update `env.local.example` and rename it to `.env.local`.
+Be sure to update `env.local.example` and rename it to `.env.local` and fill in the secret values in that file.
+Please note the JSON-RPC provider *must* be Alchemy because we use a specific Alchemy JSON-RPC command to get a user's transactions.

 ## AxiomREPL